brunorosilva/heroku-streamlit-setup/README.md

 # Heroku-Streamlit-Setup (hss)

-This is a symple library to help you put your streamlit webapp in production
+This is a symple cli library to help you put your streamlit webapp in production.

+This lib will soon be hosted on pypi.org and I'll also write a article on Medium explaining it (:

+If you have any problem with it, please open an issue and I'll get back to you.

 ### Documentation
 <pre>